 The Operational Risk Committee is guided by its Terms of Reference which is approved by its Executive Committee and the Board Risk Management Committee.
-It is chaired by the Chief Executive Officer of the bank.
+This committee is chaired by the Chief Executive Officer of the bank.
 The minutes of the Operational risk committee is then escalated to the Board Risk Management Committee chaired by the Non- Executive Director.
 Subsequently, the minutes of the Board Risk Management Committee is thereafter escalated to the Board of Directors who takes cognizance of the Operational Risks exposures of the Bank.
 The Bank is guided by its Operational Risk Policy which is approved by its Executive Committee, Board Risk Management Committee and Board of Directors.

-Operational Risk Culture and Awareness Program
+Operational Risk Culture and Awareness

-As part of its on-going effort to raise the awareness of operational risk across the various business units, the Operational risk team provides frequent training to business users.
-The Operational Risk Team is in continuous touch with the Operational Risk Business Coordinators from all divisions to ensure that the Operational risk culture is strengthened across the Bank.
+As part of its on-going effort to raise the awareness and importance of operational risk across the bank, the Operational risk team provides frequent training on operational risk areas to business users.
+Each Business Unit is equipped with an Operational Risk Business Coordinator being the focal point for operational risk management in his/her business unit.
+During the Financial Year 2016/17, 8 trainings have been delivered with a high success rate.